Autism Spectrum Athletics (ASA)

 LTAF continues its mission to encourage both children & young adults, with disabilities such as Down syndrome, Autism, and Cerebral Palsy, to live life to their fullest potential, through sponsorship in sports activities such as basketball, golf, baseball, bowling, football & soccer, realizing how very important it is to each of them to be a part of a team, have on-going opportunities to meet others just like them, and create life-long friendships.
 In addition, LTAF sponsors social events such as its annual Valentine’s Day Dance, Easter Egg Hunt, Summer Sports Camp, and Winter Holiday Dance, where the recipients, along with their families, have an opportunity to come together socially throughout the year to share lives, laughter, and most importantly, embrace their individuality.
 They offer cooking classes occasionally – check to see the schedule of events.

-Special Olympics is a non-profit organization dedicated to providing year-round sports training and competition in a variety of Olympic-type sports for people eight years of age and older with intellectual disabilities, giving them continuing opportunities to develop physical fitness, demonstrate courage, experience joy and participate in a sharing of gifts, skills and friendships with their families, other Special Olympics athletes and the community.
+Special Olympics is a non-profit organization dedicated to providing year-round sports training and competition in a variety of Olympic-type sports for people eight years of age and older with intellectual disabilities, giving them continuing opportunities to develop physical fitness, demonstrate courage, experience joy and participate in a sharing of gifts, skills, and friendships with their families, other Special Olympics athletes, and the community.
 Three levels of sports competition in Southern California: Area (Local) games, Regional games, and Championships Visit the website for nearby programs.
 Free to the public, accepts donations.
-Please refer to websites for emails and contact information specific to area.
+Please refer to websites for emails and contact information specific to the area.
+Basketball held Feb – June.

 The Autism Society Inland Empire Autism (ASIE) maintains these Resource Listings as a service to families as a reference tool.
 Every effort is made to ensure listings are up-to-date.
 ASIE does not endorse or claim to have personal knowledge of the abilities of those listed.
 The resources listed are not intended as a recommendation, referral, or endorsement of any resource or as a tool for verifying the credentials, qualifications, or abilities of any organization, product or professional.
 Users are urged to use independent judgment and request references when considering any resource associated with diagnosis or treatment of autism, or the provision of services related to autism.